Journal · November 11, 2025

 Best Wedding Planners in the Hudson Valley (A Photographer's Recommendations)

-After shooting over 500 weddings across the Hudson Valley and Catskills, I've worked alongside dozens of planners and day-of coordinators.
+After shooting over 500 weddings across the Hudson Valley and Catskills, I've worked alongside a lot of planners and day-of coordinators.
 The difference between a smooth wedding day and a chaotic one often comes down to who's managing the logistics.
-These are the planners and coordinators I've actually worked with—people I trust with my own wedding day.
+These are the planners and coordinators I've actually worked with — people I trust with my own wedding day.

 Planner vs. Coordinator: What's the Difference?